-Truck Accident Causes Part 2: Why Do Jackknifing Accidents Happen?
+Truck Accident Causes 2: Why Jackknifing Accidents Happen

-• Bad weather: Slick road conditions caused by rain and icing significantly raise the risk of a jackknifing accident.
-The back tires on a semi-truck may lose traction with the road, causing the trailer to swing to the side.
+• Bad weather: Slick road conditions caused by rain and icing significantly increase the risk of jackknifing.
+The rear tires on a semi-truck may lose traction, causing the trailer to swing to the side.

-• Neglecting maintenance: A common theme on our blog is that many truck crashes are caused by poor maintenance practices.
-The same is true of jackknifing crashes.
+• Neglecting maintenance: A common theme on our blog is that poor maintenance practices cause many truck crashes.
+The same applies to jackknifing crashes.
 Commercial carriers should replace worn truck tires and brakes.
-It is also important to maintain and replace suspension components and other mechanical parts responsible for steering.
+It is also essential to maintain and replace suspension components and other steering-related mechanical parts.

-• Unsecured or badly distributed loads: Cargo loaded into trailers can shift if it is not properly secured or poorly distributed.
-Shifting cargo may move the truck’s center of gravity, which can lead to jackknifing or a rollover accident.
+• Unsecured or poorly distributed loads: Cargo loaded into trailers can shift if not properly secured or distributed.
+Shifting cargo can alter the truck’s center of gravity, potentially causing a jackknife or rollover.

-• Careless driving: Semi-trucks are more difficult to handle than normal passenger vehicles.
+• Careless driving: Semi-trucks are more challenging to handle than standard passenger vehicles.
 There is less room for error.
 Truckers should avoid speeding, especially while turning.
-Suddenly hitting the brakes may cause jackknifing.
-This is almost always the case when truckers hit the brakes and swerve at the same time.
+Braking suddenly may cause a jackknife.
+This is almost always the case when truckers apply the brakes and swerve simultaneously.
 Truckers should remain attentive to traffic conditions to avoid this scenario.

 How Can You Avoid Jackknifing Accidents?